jjjjlira/ProjectReports/README.md

   - Text Classification using Word2Vec and Doc2Vec
   - Text Sentiment Analysis using LSTM and GRUs
   - Text Summarization using Sumy, Gensim,and Summa
-  - Topic Modeling using Latent Dirichlet Allocation
+  - Topic Modeling using Latent Dirichlet Allocation (LDA)

 ## <u>Recommender Algorithms (REC)</u>